Sherri Marie (Evans) Berg: Beloved Wife, Mother & Friend.

 I was so lucky that I married her and had 35 years with her.
 She is sorely missed.

-We've had a lot of great support from our church, neighbors and friends.
+We've had a lot of great support from friends.
 People have been so kind, I've been amazed at how sweet others have been towards us.

 Losing Sherri-especially so abruptly is horrible for us, but it was good for Sherri because of all the pain and trials she's had to deal with.